 Welcome from your Postgraduate Student Officer

-Drop in Session will be Tuesday 22 October from 2.00pm – 4.00pm in Group Room 7, the Graduate School.
+Every Tuesday in GR7, the Graduate School, 2.00pm-4.00pm.
 Come along for a chat.
 I look forward to seeing you there.

 Thought for the week

-I would love to have your contribution for future weekly updates and blog posts so please email me your thoughts, ideas and suggestions.
-You are welcome to suggest a great book you have read or even if it’s a resource that would be helpful to other postgraduate students, or you just want to see a topic featured, just send an email to email@example.com
+I would love to have your contribution for future updates and blog posts so please email me your thoughts, ideas and suggestions.
+You are welcome to suggest a great book you have read or even if it’s a resource that would be helpful to other postgraduate students, or you just want to see a topic featured, just send an email.

 Gift Sotonye-Frank #Gift4All